Ken Henry (public servant): Consumption tax modelling

-Ken Henry has been criticised for his role in modelling the Hewson Liberal opposition reform package known as Fightback!.
+Henry has been criticised for his role in modelling the John Hewson Liberal opposition reform package known as Fightback!.
 That package contained as a central element a goods and services tax, similar to both the Option C developed by Henry for the Hawke Labor government in 1985, and the GST developed for the Howard Liberal Government in 1997.
 Henry rejects the claim that Treasury acted improperly, saying "We rejected that charge at the time.
 I would always reject it.
 There was nothing improper in what we did."
 He did concede, however that "it is the case that our work was used by the Government to attack publicly an Opposition policy."
 In reference to the Option C modelling he had previously worked on, Henry said:

 When Fightback! came out, the model the team had developed enabled the identification of a major failing in the package.
 Income tax bracket creep had been used to fund the package but bracket creep had not been used in the analysis of the after tax income various taxpayers would receive.
 Treasury was accused by the Coalition of having acted improperly.

 Pre 2007 election speech

 In April 2007, the Australian Financial Review's Laura Tingle ran a story about Henry's semi-annual speech to staff.
 In the wake of the Howard Government's development of an A$10 billion policy proposal, Henry was reported as saying that there was a 'greater than usual risk of the development of policy proposals that are, frankly, bad' in the lead-up to the federal election.'
-Former Howard Government ministers suggested that it was a deliberate attempt to have Henry's critical views aired publicly to the detriment of the Howard Government, and called it 'a deliberate piece of political positioning by Henry' prior to the 2007 federal election.
+Former Howard Government ministers suggested that it was a deliberate attempt to have Henry's critical views aired publicly to the detriment of the Howard government, and called it 'a deliberate piece of political positioning by Henry' prior to the 2007 federal election.
 Following the initial controversy, Henry released the full text of the speech, along with clarification.
 It said, in part, that:

 The Government, our ministers and other agencies are under no compulsion to rely on our advice.
 In respect of water, that point is all too obvious.
 We are competing for influence with other central agencies, line agencies and independent policy advisers, such as think-tanks, commentators and consultants....
 As I have noted on other occasions, I have never known the Treasurer to not welcome frank and honest advice when it is provided in-confidence and in good faith.